 Unsurprisingly, the perfect Star Wars movie has the perfect title.
 Not only does The Empire Strikes Back meet all three criteria, it does so with gusto.

-Best of all, The Empire Strikes Back title perfectly evokes the vintage of feel of a matinee serial while still also managing to come off sounding effortlessly cool at the same time.
+Best of all, The Empire Strikes Back title perfectly evokes the vintage feel of a matinee serial while still also managing to come off sounding effortlessly cool at the same time.
 It’s hyperbolic to the nth degree, yet it pitches itself just shy of outright cheesiness so that even the most straight-laced fan can dig it.
 And that’s why – when it comes to Star Wars episode titles – The Empire Strikes Back ranks number one.